metal3-io/cluster-api-provider-metal3/docs/releasing.md

 For each minor or major release, two jobs need to be created :

-- a master job that runs on a regular basis
+- a main job that runs on a regular basis
 - a PR verification job that is triggered by a keyword on a PR targeted for that release branch.